luzzardik/slate-vue/README.md

 </template>

 <script>
-  import {Slate, Editable} from 'slate-vue'
+  import {Slate, Editable} from 'slate-vue-reborn'

   // this value is for editor
   const initialValue = [